mansong1/cloudformation/README.md

 # Udactiy Cloud DevOps ND - Project-2 - HA web app using CloudFormation

+This is a project for the [Udacity Devops Engineer Nanodegree](https://eu.udacity.com/course/cloud-dev-ops-nanodegree--nd9991) program.

+The task is to deploy a high availability static website.
+The website should be hosted on servers within private subnets.
+All trafic to the servers should be routed through NAT gateways located in public subnets.
+For high availability there shouldn't be any single point of failure and we should leverage auto scaling as well as security best practices.

 ### Creating the stack

+To deploy the cloudformation stack, there's a helper script included in the repository.
+See below:

 `./create-stack.sh **stack_name** **template_file** **parameters_file** **region** [aws-cli-opts]`